LONDON – All eyes were on No. 7 when Britain played Ukraine on Friday in its first match of the Paralympic Games sitting volleyball tournament.

-Wright lost her legs on July 7, 2005, when four suicide bombers inspired by Osama bin Laden detonated explosives on three London Underground trains and a bus, killing 52 commuters.
+That the number for Martine Wright, a former marketing manager who was traveling on London's subway on July 7, 2005, when four suicide bombers inspired by Osama bin Laden detonated explosives and killed 52 commuters.
+She lost both legs in the explosion.

+She later told an inquest into the terror attacks that she recalled a flash of light and a sensation of being thrown from side to side.
 She looked up, and saw one of the new sneakers she had just bought.
 It was bloody, blown off her foot and skewered on a piece of metal.
-An off-duty policewoman, Elizabeth Kenworthy, found her, wrapped her leg in a tourniquet, held her hand, moistened her lips with water.
+An off-duty policewoman found her, wrapped her leg in a tourniquet, held her hand, moistened her lips with water.
 She had lost three-fourths of her blood.

 Her body swelled to twice its normal size because of her injuries.
 Her brother and sister saw her in the hospital and told the police it wasn't her.